Geometric invariants of $5/2$-cuspidal edges: Intrinsicity and extrinsicity of invariants

 It was proved in \cite[Corollary 3.14]{MSUY} that the Gaussian curvature $K$ and the mean curvature $H$ can be extended smoothly across ${5/2}$-cuspidal edges.
 Then, we set

 where $(u,v)$ is a coordinate system normally-adjusted at $0$.
 We call $K_{\eta}$ (respectively, $H_{\eta}$) the {\it null-derivative Gaussian curvature} (respectively, the {\it null-derivative mean curvature}\/) of ${5/2}$-cuspidal edge at $0$.
-We shall prove that the definition of null-derivative Gaussian and mean curvatures does not depend on a choice of normally-adjusted coordinate systems.
+We shall prove that the definitions of null-derivative Gaussian and mean curvature do not depend on the choice of normally-adjusted coordinate systems, {as follows}.

 \begin{lemma} If two coordinate systems $(u,v)$ and $(U,V)$ are normally-adjusted at $0$, then